ZacharyGeurts/universal_equation/README.md

 ## Overview
 The **Dimensional Navigator** is a computational visualization tool built in C++ using SDL3, SDL3_ttf, Vulkan, and GLM.
 It graphs the outputs of the `UniversalEquation` class, modeling dimensional interactions across dimensions 1 to 9.
 The visualization displays symmetric positive and negative energy fluctuations, influenced by dark matter and dark energy, with real-time interactivity.

+The UniversalEquation class models a universe with multiple dimensions, each of which can influence the system’s total energy.
+The class allows you to set parameters like "influence," "weak force," "collapse," and the strengths of dark matter and dark energy.

+It keeps track of the current dimension, and at any moment, you can "advance" to the next dimension in a cycle.
+For each dimension, the class calculates energetic contributions from observable effects, potential, dark matter, and dark energy.
+It does this by considering interactions between nearby dimensions, with each interaction affected by distance, permeation, and the densities of dark matter and dark energy.

+The compute() method brings everything together: it sums up the influences, the effects of dark matter and dark energy, and applies a “collapse” effect related to the current dimension.
+The results give you a breakdown of observable energy, potential energy, dark matter, and dark energy for the current configuration.

+Parameters can be tuned to explore how the universe might behave if these physical or metaphysical quantities were different.
+Debugging output is available for detailed tracing of each computation step.

+In essence, this class turns the philosophical idea that “as big as God is small—infinite” into a mathematical playground, where the interplay of all scales and forces can be explored and computed.

 ### Conceptual Model
 The `UniversalEquation` models the universe as:
 - **1D ("God")**: An infinite, wave-like base permeating all dimensions, acting as a universal "fountain" of influence, akin to an omnipresent radio wave.